42Crunch/vscode-openapi/README.md

 ### Running an audit

 You can use OpenAPI extension to check the quality of your API as you work on it.
-You can run the audit directly from VS Code by clicking the **42C** button in the upper right corner.
-Alternatively, you can run an audit for an individual endpoint.
+You can run the audit directly from VS Code by clicking the Audit button in the toolbar.
+Alternatively, you can run an audit for an individual endpoint using the code lens.

 ![](./images/StartAudit.png)